 Kelly graduated from Saint Francis University with a Bachelor's Degree in Biology with a concentration in Marine Biology and a Minor in Chemistry.
 After graduation, she worked at several outdoor education facilities on both the east and west coast teaching marine science.
 Kelly continued her love for working with children by working as an academic coach modifying curriculum for students with IEPs and 504s at High Tech High Media Arts and High Tech Middle Arts in San Marcos.
 While at HTMMA, she also taught math and science.

 B. Arch., University of Southern California

 May graduated from USC with a degree in Architecture.
 After working in the architectural field for some years, she took a break to take care of her family.
-During that time, she actively volunteered at her son's school as a graphic editor for a school newspaper, LEGO league coach, Science Olympiad committee member, and Boy Scout troop Advancement Chairperson, a position she still currently holds.
+During that time, she actively volunteered at her son's school as a graphic editor for a school newspaper, LEGO league coach, Science Olympiad committee member, and Boy Scout troop Advancement Chairperson.
 May switched gears to the educational field because she finds working with young people so deeply rewarding.
-She connects with the international students especially as she shares a similar background having come to the US when she was a teenager.
+She connects with the international students especially as she shares a similar background has come to the US when she was a teenager.

 High School English Teacher